AtheistWhoIsATheist/Philosophy-and-Nihilism/Nihiltheistic Thought on Despair, Faith, Doubt, Language, & Transcendence.md

 ### **A. Nature of Despair**

-- **Existential Realization**: Despair arises from the recognition that life lacks inherent meaning or purpose.
-This is a core tenet of Nihiltheism, where despair is seen as an inevitable consequence of profound existential insight.
+- **Existential Realization**: Despair arises from the recognition that life lacks inherent meaning, value, and purpose.
+This is a core tenet of Nihiltheism, where despair is seen as an inevitable consequence of directed philosophical contemplation and forthcoming existential insight.

-- **Psychological and Emotional Dimensions**: Despair is experienced as a deep emotional and psychological void, marked by feelings of hopelessness, alienation, and anxiety.
+- **Psychological and Emotional Dimensions**: Despair is experienced as a deep emotional and psychological void, marked by feelings of hopelessness, alienation, boredom, anxiety and the list continues.

 ### **B. Forms of Despair**

 - **Worldly Despair**: Stemming from the failure of finite pursuits to provide lasting fulfillment.
 Similar to Kierkegaard’s concept, worldly despair involves attachment to transient, material aspects of life.

 - **Existential Despair**: A more profound form, where the individual confronts the absolute void of meaning, leading to a crisis of identity and purpose.

-- **The Absurd Perspective**: The experiential realization of the complete lack of meaning, value, or purpose within the world.
+- **The Absurd Perspective**: This is a name for one of the most extreme experiences regarding the spectrum with which Nihilism may be encountered.
+The Absurd Perspective is the *experiential* realization of the complete lack of meaning, value, and purpose within the world.
+And maybe more importantly, this experience dissolves ine own subjectivity, along with it any attempt to elevate the subjective up to the level of the know realized, absent objective.

 ### **C. Despair as a Pathway**

-- **Catalyst for Transformation**: In Nihiltheism, despair is not merely a negative state but a catalyst for spiritual transformation.
+- **Catalyst for Transformation**: In Nihiltheism, despair though seemingly all-consuming, is not merely a negative state of being, but a catalyst for an opening up, or clearing away, space for one to have the possibility of the Infinite be considered on a much more robust, or even spiritual level of transformation.
 It is through confronting and embracing despair that one opens the possibility for transcendent experiences.

 - **Necessary Confrontation**: Despair is seen as a necessary confrontation with the ultimate reality of nothingness, stripping away illusions and preparing the individual for a higher understanding.

 ## 3\.
 Faith in Nihiltheistic Thought